Mart1n-S/VisionCoin/README.md

 > You can also use any of the plugins above to generate libraries as well.

 Libraries are shareable across libraries and applications.
 They can be imported from `@finastra/mylib`.

+### Code scaffolding

+Run `ng g component my-component --project=my-app` to generate a new component.

 ### Running unit tests